frankframework/frank-manual/docs/source/operator/messageLog.rst

    .. image:: managingProcessedMessagesTheExampleAdapters.jpg

 #.
 Expand adapter "TestMessageLog" again, see below.
-You see a heading "Senders" and below it the sender named "TestMessageStoreSender".
-Next to this, you see an envelope.
+You see a heading "Senders" and below it the sender named "Send".
+Next to this, you see a a blue icon.
 As indicated by the red arrow, the envelope appears to the far right of the screen.

    .. image:: managingProcessedMessageMessageLogEnvelope.jpg